septentrio-gnss/septentrio_gnss_driver/README.md

   pose: false
   diagnostics: false
 ```
 In order to launch ROSaic, one must specify all `arg` fields in the `rover.launch` file which have no associated default values, i.e. for now only the `param_file_name` field.
-Hence the launch command would read `roslaunch rosaic rover.launch param_file_name:=rover`.
+Hence the launch command would read `roslaunch septentrio_gnss_driver rover.launch param_file_name:=rover`.

-## ROS Wrapper
-### ROSaic Parameters
+## ROSaic Parameters
 The following is a list of ROSaic parameters found in the `rover.yaml` file.
 - Parameters Configuring Communication Ports and Processing of GNSS Data
   - `device`: location of device connection